Apricot-S/lizhisim/xiangting/README.md

 This is a port of [majiang-core/lib/xiangting.js](https://github.com/kobalab/majiang-core/blob/master/lib/xiangting.js) to Rust.
 However, the following differences apply:

 - The original algorithm miscalculated the deficiency number in some cases.
-These errors have been corrected in this port.
+These errors have been corrected in this port, but the calculation speed has deteriorated as a result.
 - It does not support short hand or long hand.

 ## Usage